Obsessive-Compulsive Disorder (OCD)

 Depressed mood is very common in OCD.
 In fact, a person may talk about feeling depressed instead of discussing OCD symptoms that are embarrassing or otherwise difficult to describe.

-If your doctor suspects that the problem is a psychiatric illness, he or she will likely refer you to a mental health professional for evaluation and treatment.
+Your primary care doctor will likely refer you to a mental health professional for evaluation and treatment.

 A mental health clinician will diagnose OCD by asking you about

-OCD rarely disappears spontaneously, and its symptoms may last for years if they are not treated properly.
+OCD rarely disappears spontaneously, and the symptoms may last for years if not treated properly.
 In fact, it is common for a person with OCD to have the problem for 5 to 10 years before seeing a psychiatrist.
 Getting help sooner can reduce the impact of the illness.

 There is no way to prevent OCD, but the negative effects can be limited if the illness is detected and treated early.